Optimize Presto on Amazon EMR

 As a Hadoop distribution, AWS EMR incorporates various Hadoop tools, including Presto EMR, Spark and Hive, so that users can query and analyze their data.
 With AWS EMR, data can be accessed directly from AWS S3 storage using EMRFS (Elastic MapReduce File System) or copied into HDFS (Hadoop Distributed File System) on each cluster instance for the lifetime of the cluster.
 In order to persist data stored in HDFS, it must be manually copied to S3 before the cluster is terminated.

 What is Presto?

 Presto is an open source, federated SQL query engine, optimized for running interactive queries on large data sets and across multiple sources.
 It runs on a cluster of machines and enables interactive, ad hoc analytics on large amounts of data.

 Presto enables querying data where it lives, including Hive, AWS S3, Hadoop, Cassandra, relational databases, NoSQL databases, or even proprietary data stores.
 It’s not really about Presto vs Hive EMR, more how to use it together.
 Presto allows users to access data from multiple sources, allowing for analytics across an entire organization.
 A typical combination might be Hadoop Presto for analytics.

 Using Presto on Amazon EMR

-With Presto and AWS EMR, you can optimize Presto on EMR and run interactive queries on large data sets with minimal setup time.
+Presto and EMR Presto optimization allows users to run interactive queries on large data sets with minimal setup time.
 AWS EMR handles the provisioning, configuration and tuning of Hadoop clusters.
-You can optimize a Presto query on EMR as well.
+You can optimize Presto query on EMR as well.
 Providing you launch a cluster with Amazon EMR 5.0.0 or later, Presto Amazon EMR is included automatically as part of the cluster software (when you optimize Presto on EMR).
 Earlier versions of AWS EMR include Presto as a sandbox application.

 AWS EMR And Presto Configurations